DavePearce/Homepage/content/blog/07_fooling_borrow_checker.md

        can assume the borrow is dead and allow `x` to be mutated again.

-Answering the question then comes down to the return type `f()`.
+Answering the question comes down to the return type of `f()`.
 For example, if `f()` returns `i32` then it certainly cannot return the borrow.
-On the otherhand, if `f()` has this type then it can (in fact must) return the borrow:
+On the otherhand, if `f()` has the following type then it can return the borrow:

 ```Rust
 fn f<'a>(p : &'a i32) -> &'a i32 { ... }
 ```

-In this case, it must return the borrow as there is nothing else it could return.
+In this case, it _must_ return the borrow as there is nothing else it could return to satisfy the return type (well, assuming its not doing something `unsafe`).

 ## Warm Up